POLITO-SE2-2022-G6/HikeTracker/Retrospective/Retrospective3.md

   - Total hours estimated  15h
   - Total hours spent  15h 20m
   - Hours estimated for remediation by SonarQube 15h
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues  // TO complete
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues 8h
-  - Hours spent on remediation  // To complete
+  - Hours spent on remediation  4h
   - debt ratio (as reported by SonarQube under "Measures-Maintainability") 0.8%
   - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
     Reliability: A